 While the administrative approach is clearly inadequate to identify economically and socially integrated urban areas, the morphological approach presents the further problem of finding too small cities that difficultly could be called metropolitan areas.
-The functional approach appears to be a good and suitable method as it takes into account the socioeconomic relations between the several units which form the metropolitan area.
-If the aim of the analysis is the study of urban polycentricism or, in general, of the urban spatial structure, the functional approach seems to be the most suitable.
+The functional approach appears to be a good and suitable method as it takes into account the socioeconomic relations between the several units which form the metropolitan area but it is constrained to limited complexity and is implicitly based on monocentricity.
+If the aim of the analysis is the study of urban polycentricity or, in general, of the urban spatial structure, the network approach seems to be the most suitable.
 In the absence of symmetric information, it is possible to combine several criteria in order to apply the best option when available or an alternative otherwise, for instance in the definition of LUZ by Urban Audit (Table 1).